"All your children shall be taught by the Lord, and great shall be the peace of your children."

 — Isaiah 54:13

-The Mary Program is for elementary-aged children (1st-6th grade) who don't attend St. Mary's, but would still like to receive a deep Catholic education.
+The Mary Program is for elementary-aged children (1st-6th grade) who don't attend St. Mary's, but would still like to receive a thorough Catholic education.
 Our youngsters learn about the basics of the faith (and then some), and receive sacramental prep for First Communion and First Reconciliation (if applicable).

 On top of that, 1st-3rd graders are grouped with one another and 4th-6th graders with one another, with the two group sizes typically ranging from 5-10 kids.
 With such small class sizes, this means your child's needs and faith-related questions will receive significantly more attention than in a normal-sized class setting.
 We have a group of young adult teachers who are enthusiastic about Christ and about Catholicism, and who love guiding our youth closer to heaven!
 They also incorporate fun games and activities, making class a blast for your child.

-With Westphalia already having a deep devotion to our Blessed Mother (hence the name), we are honored to hold a youth program praising her name.
+With Westphalia already having a deep devotion to our Blessed Mother (hence the name), we are honored to hold a youth program in her name.
 Our Blessed Mother Mary loves these children more than we could ever imagine, and we hope she helps lead them ever closer to her Son.
 "To Jesus, through Mary!"

 Favorite saint: Mother Mary